LUCid-Lighting/LUCId-Privacy-Policy/privacy-policy-api.md

 # LUCid Lighting |; API Privacy Policy

 ## Definitions
+- We |; LUCid Lighting
-- User |; You.
+- User |; You
-- Guild |; The LUCid Discord Server.
+- Guild |; The LUCid Discord Server
 - Bot |; The LUCid discord bot.
-- Command |; A discord messaging feature for interacting with the LUCid Discord bot.
+- Command |; A discord messaging feature for interacting with the LUCid Discord bot
-- Database |; Any method that we employ to store non-cached data.
+- Database |; Any method that we employ to store non-cached data
-- API Server |; The web server responsible for providing authentication for our products.
+- API Server |; The web server responsible for providing authentication for our products

 ## Processed Data